 Cape Cod Community College Young Professionals: The purpose of the CCCC Young Professionals is to offer its members the opportunity to: Connect with Cape Cod’s emerging workforce and future leaders, engage in our community, advance their lives, both business and personal, on the Cape.
 We advocate for young professionals at CCCC and strive to create networking, educational, and service opportunities that foster professional development in collaboration with the Cape Cod Young Professionals.
 Advisor: Kristina Ierardi, x4688

 CCCC Special Olympics Club: To create a partnership between Special Olympics Massachusetts (SOMA), 4C's campus and the Cape Cod community that benefits all organizations.
 Through this partnership, students on the 4C's campus will gain a meaningful experience by working to improve the quality of programs SOMA offers to its athletes, coaches and families, while also introducing individuals to the SOMA mission.
-Advisor: Kerri Gilroy, x4763
+(Inactive)

 Choral Club: Provides an opportunity for singers to perform in concert.
 Advisor: Jerry Skelley, x4408

 College Republican Club: The club exists to engage college students in intelligent discussion on political issues and to further understand policy decisions in government.
 While the club has a decidedly republican focus, it is open to all students no matter what political affiliation (or non-affiliation) they might have.
-Advisor: TBD
+(Inactive)

 Dental Hygiene Club: Cultivates, promotes, and sustains the art and science of Dental Hygiene.
-Advisor: Elaine Madden, x4628
+Advisor: Barbara Sheerin, x4376

 Economics Club: Field trips, speakers, and other activities around economics.
 Advisor: Virender Gautam, x4501

 Gaming Club: Provides a place for members to get together and play games of any kind, with a focus on various card and board games.
 Our goals are to establish camaraderie among students through a unifying hobby and to foster basic strategy, critical thinking skills and mathematics; playing together and against each other.
-Advisors: Zara Kilmurray, x4401 and Lynne Marchant, x4898
+Advisor: Zara Kilmurray, x4401

 Honors Club: The mission of the Cape Cod Community College Honors Club is to enhance the academic environment of all fellow students.
 The Honors Club shall provide opportunities for individual growth while strengthening the campus community through the coordination of activities and projects focused on the club's three principles: Scholarship, Support and Service.
 Advisor: Delores Bird, x4658

 Janus Players: Encompasses all aspects of drama: acting, production, and backstage preparation.
-Advisor: Vana Trudeau, x4410
+Advisors: Vana Trudeau, x4410 and Brian Rice x4356